Code-Institute-Submissions/simon-game-12/README.md

   - if the user is able to match the sequence next round will begin
   - as soon as user match the last sequence he is presented with end game overlay with score screen as well as he has the option to view statistics page or start a new game
 - **User**
-  - can create unlimeted amount of profiles
+  - can create unlimited amount of profiles
   *Only limitation is minimum 4 characters for profile name*

 **Please see [**Changelog and Fixes**](#changelog-and-fixes) for full details of the changes and current stage of the application.**